Home / Grading Systems / Australia Percentage to Letter

 Scores close to band cutoffs can move up or down depending on rounding rules or final assessment weighting.
 Always check your course policy, as even a one-point difference can change your letter grade and overall classification.

-Use Australian Grade Calculator Australia grading system guide
+the Australian Grade Calculator

 How to use this page